rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 (for example from `tcx.type_of()`).

-When a `FnCtxt` or an `ObligationCtxt` is available during type checking, `.normalize(ty)` can be used on them to normalize the type.
+When a `FnCtxt` or an `ObligationCtxt` is available during type checking, `.normalize(ty)` should be used on them to normalize the type.
 After type checking, diagnostics code can use `tcx.normalize_erasing_regions(ty)`.

 There are also cases where using `==` on `Ty` is fine.
 This is for example the case in late lints